UMass Amherst

 Statistics Education Research Group

-SERG is a group of researchers with backgrounds in psychology and education who have been collaborating since the late 1970's.
+SERG is a group of researchers with backgrounds in psychology, education, and computer science who have been collaborating since the late 1970's.
 The group's mission is to better understand how people reason about probability, statistics, and data analysis, and to use this understanding to improve the teaching of these topics at both the university and K-12 levels.
 Research initially focused on how adults reason about statistics and probability before receiving any formal instruction.
-More recent work has focused on younger students learning data analysis and how their understanding develops over instruction.
+More recent work has focused on younger students learning about data and chance and how their understanding develops over instruction in technology-rich environments.